gaaliciA1990/Distributed_Systems/README.md

 keyed listen_address with values of corresponding process_ids.
 An election is started to determine who is the leader.
 Once the leader is determined, the leader sends a COORDINATOR message stating they are the winner.

+## Lab 3 - Arbitrage Detection with Published Quote
+This process listens to currency exchange rates from a price feed and prints our a message whenever there's an arbitrage opportunity available.
+This is utilizing UPD/IP connections.